liekekuiper/AgingMicrobiome/README.md

 Now using the previously created GreenGenes2 called data `feature.table.gg2-2022.10.qza` and taxonomy file `df.gg2.taxonomy.qza` we will run the analyses with the aging phenotypes.

 ### Metadata
+The Python-script is under the assumption that metadata is a tab-separate .txt document.

+Use submit_analyses.sbatch to start te analyses

-The R-script is under the assumption that metadata is a separate .txt document named metafile `metadata_agingmicrobiome.txt` Make sure variables are coded according to the analysis plan:
+Make sure variables are coded according to the analysis plan:
 * sex: "men" and "women";
 * ppump: proton-pump inhibitor usage, if participant indicates use 1, not 0;